 What does Swiss cheese, the Pope, and my armpits have in common?

 Answer: They’re holy!

-In 2014, I was officially diagnosed with Hidradenitis Suppurativa (HS is also known as Acne Inversa), which is an autoimmune skin disease.
+In 2014, I was officially diagnosed with Hidradenitis Suppurativa, also known as Acne Inverse, is a chronic skin disease.
 I felt like my world had crashed.
 I had a feeling something was wrong for years.
 I would get these giant boil like masses under my arms, but my mom had always told me she got similar ones and it was just from ingrown hair.
 These felt different though.